A vision for learning and discovery in an age of intersecting contexts, challenges, and opportunities

 To achieve this transformative state, we will start by building a more diverse and inclusive university.
 Beyond the moral imperative to redress centuries of racial, gender-based, and religious oppression, we have a broader purpose.
 To fully understand and solve problems in the context of the human world’s interactions, we must sustain a continuous dialogue among people from diverse backgrounds, cultures, ideologies, and intellectual traditions—the varied contexts that make up the human family.

-Next, we must literally bring the ongoing collisions of our four worlds into every classroom and laboratory, providing flexible opportunities for the engineers, the designers, and the architects of tomorrow to learn and discover with the artists, the poets, and the peacemakers.
+Next, we must bring contextual knowledge and experience into every classroom and laboratory by providing flexible opportunities for the engineers, the designers, and the architects of tomorrow to learn and discover with the artists, the poets, and the peacemakers.

-We will achieve this by rethinking the familiar structure of the university, to create diverse, interdisciplinary clusters of faculty, students, and partners—each focused on understanding and solving a real-world challenge through its multiplicity of contexts and perspectives.
+We will achieve this by creating expansive, interdisciplinary clusters of faculty, students, and partners that span the entire university—each focused on understanding and solving a real-world challenge through its multiplicity of contexts and perspectives.

 Finally, as vital nodes for understanding worldwide challenges in context, we will expand the capacity of our global network of partners and campuses to forge new problem-solving collaborations with their surrounding communities and bring our partners into our “cluster” ecosystem.